vegidio/firebase-common/README.md

 ### Functions

 * __addFileToDatabase:__ When a file is uploaded in the Storage its reference will automatically be added in the Firestore database.
+* __removeFileFromDatabase:__ When a file is deleted from the Storage its reference will automatically be removed from the Firestore database.

 ## Deployment